 Funny Bunny has button eyes and his little head is sewn on by Hand, so he’s not the right choice for babies or young toddlers who are still rough on their toys.
 He’d make a great friend for older toddlers and children, as well as any young-at-heart adults you know… like me.

 Chenille can be found through a variety of outlets; we selected a pale yellow.
 The chenille dot we used is less traditional than a chenille stripe, so a bit harder to source, but either texture would work well.
 For the featured print fabric, we originally used Heather Bailey’s Nicey Jane collection.
 This is an older collection that is no longer readily available.
-As an option, look for newer fabrics that have a similar vintage vibe.
+As an option, look for newer fabrics with a similar vintage vibe in a petite print.

 Funny Bunny is one-of-a-kind.
 The supply list below gives you the elements we used, but the fabric combos are endless.
 This is a more advanced project with quite a few pattern pieces.
 We’ve included extra photos and step-by-step notes to make everything as easy as possible.
 We know you can do it!

 Make one or a basketful; bunnies like to multiply.

 - Sewing Machine and standard presser foot

 - ⅓ yard of 44″+ wide cotton chenille or similar in a solid color